 Why did you select academics over private practice?

-Academic medicine gives me greater flexibility to do research, work with students and residents, and to travel internationally, as well as giving me the opportunity to serve in a wide range of settings.
-It is difficult to overestimate the value of the intellectual stimulation and educational opportunities that arise in academic practice.
+Academic medicine gives me greater flexibility to do research, work with students and residents, and travel internationally, allowing me to serve in a wide range of settings.
+It is difficult to overestimate the value of the intellectual stimulation and educational opportunities in academic practice.

 What mix of clinical/research/teaching work do you do?
 How much power do you have to change that mix?

 I probably do 70 percent clinical/10 percent research/20 percent teaching.
-I have a fair amount of flexibility to change that mix, and it does change depending upon the requirements of the school and the research in which I am involved.
+I have a fair amount of flexibility to change that mix, and it does vary depending upon the school’s requirements and the research in which I am involved.

-Generally pay is lower in academics, but that is more than made up with the flexibility to do research, to pursue areas of individual interest, to be less burdened by the business side of medicine, and to teach.
+Generally, pay is lower in academics, but that is more than made up with the flexibility to do research, pursue areas of individual interest, be less burdened by the business side of medicine, and teach.

 What do you like most and least about your specialty?

-I like the fact that in internal medicine/pediatrics we can serve as the patient’s doctor over his/her entire lifespan.
-For example, we can foresee the problems that a child will have as they go into adulthood or understand the developmental or medical problems that an adult patient might have had as a child.
+I like that in internal medicine/pediatrics, we can serve as the patient’s doctor over their entire lifespan.
+For example, we can foresee the problems that a child will have as they go into adulthood or understand the developmental or medical issues that an adult patient might have had as a child.

 How does being an astronaut compare to being a physician?

-It is a bit difficult to compare the two careers but they have similarities.
-Both gave me immense satisfaction and both are incredibly challenging.
+It is difficult to compare the two careers, but they have similarities.
+Both gave me immense satisfaction, and both are incredibly challenging.
 Teamwork is essential in putting together a space mission as well as in providing optimal treatment for a patient.
-Preparation is paramount in both careers, necessary to obtain the basic knowledge and skills to be qualified to enter each field, and critical in performing the task set out before you each day.
+Preparation is paramount in both careers, necessary to obtain the essential knowledge and skills to be qualified to enter each field, and critical in performing the task set out before you each day.

 What is “space medicine”?

-Space medicine (or more broadly, aerospace medicine) is the study of the unique physiological and psychological problems that are encountered in the environment of outer space.
-These would include problems related to the isolation during long-term space flights (like depression, dealing with long-term separation from families, compatibility with other crew members) as well as the unique physical stresses from zero gravity and extra-terrestrial existence (like atrophy of muscle, loss of conditioning, bone loss, radiation exposure, re-adaption to the earth’s environment, human performance degradation, etc.) It is a fascinating field and has led to a greater understanding of how our bodies adapt to stress and changes in environment.
+Space medicine (or, more broadly, aerospace medicine) is the study of the unique physiological and psychological problems encountered in the outer space environment.
+These would include issues related to the isolation during long-term space flights (like depression, dealing with long-term separation from families, compatibility with other crew members) as well as the unique physical stresses from zero gravity and extra-terrestrial existence (like atrophy of muscle, loss of conditioning, bone loss, radiation exposure, re-adaption to the earth’s environment, human performance degradation, etc.) It is a fascinating field and has led to a greater understanding of how our bodies adapt to stress and changes in environment.